rankingdigitalrights/datalab/docs/application/60-data-store-main.md

   + create a **single** Spreadsheet `<Index> - <Company> - <Mode: Data Store>`
   + for each `<MainStep>` (i.e. `Step 1` & `SubStep` (i.e. `Step 1.5`) from `researchSteps.json`
     + for each `Indicator` in `Indicators[]`
-        + import data points in substeps as single rows
+        + import data points in substeps as blocks

 + Output files are located in `Config.rootFolderID/Config.outputFolderName` of `data@rdr`'s Drive.